Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 • dizziness, headaches;

-• violation of cardiac activity (such a manifestation is very rare, and is associated with the work of the heart and nerve endings in the ear).
+• disturbance of cardiac activity (this manifestation is very rare and is associated with the functioning of the heart and nerve endings in the ear).

 With prolonged accumulation of earwax, its protective function is impaired, which can lead to inflammation in the middle ear.

-The main methods for removing sulfur plugs are: cerumenolysis; aspiration; instrumental curettage; irrigation (washout).
-Such procedures should be performed only by an otolaryngologist after an accurate diagnosis of the disease.
+The main methods for removing sulfur plugs are: cerumenolysis; aspiration; instrumental curettage; irrigation (washing out).
+Such procedures should only be performed by an otolaryngologist after an accurate diagnosis of the disease.

-Cerumenolysis- this is the extraction of sulfur plugs with cerumenolytics (special tools that can dissolve earwax).
+Cerumenolysis– this is the extraction of cerumen plug with cerumenolytics (special agents that can dissolve earwax).
 The composition of such drugs most often includes: sodium bicarbonate or urea peroxide.

 A popular remedy is A-Cerumen.
-It is designed to cleanse the ear canal, and can also be used to prevent the formation of sulfur plugs.
-When it enters the ear, the active substances dissolve the accumulated sulfur mass without causing it to swell.
+It is designed to cleanse the ear canal and can also be used to prevent the formation of wax plugs.
+When it enters the ear, the active substances dissolve the accumulated wax without causing it to swell.

-Cerumenolysis is not always effective, so an additional procedure to remove the ear plug may be required.
+Cerumenolysis is not always effective, so an additional procedure may be required to remove the ear plug.

-Aspiration of cerumen it is used only after softening the sulfur with cerumenolytic agents.
-This procedure refers to the "dry" removal methods.
-For its implementation, a special aspiration tube is used, which the doctor inserts into the external auditory canal.
-The disadvantage of this method is that the sound is too loud during the procedure, and there is also a risk of a disorder of the vestibular apparatus.
+Aspiration of wax plug It is used only after softening the sulfur with cerumenolytic agents.
+This procedure refers to “dry” removal methods.
+To carry it out, a special aspiration tube is used, which the doctor inserts into the external auditory canal.
+The disadvantage of this method is that the sound during the procedure is too loud, and there is also a risk of a disorder of the vestibular system.

-Washing out the sulfur plug using a professional device Propulse is considered one of the most effective methods.
+Washing out wax plug using a professional Propulse device is considered one of the most effective methods.

 • the patient is in a sitting position, a waterproof cape should be attached to his neck;

-• most often, the patient is asked to keep a container near the earlobe for the water drained during the procedure;
+• most often the patient is asked to hold a container near the earlobe for the water to drain during the procedure;

-• the doctor gently inserts the nozzle into the auditory lumen and, pressing the foot pedal, delivers water;
+• the doctor carefully inserts the nozzle into the ear canal and, pressing the foot pedal, supplies water;

-• water in the ear canal is removed with cotton wool.
+• Water in the ear canal is removed using cotton wool.

 Instrumental curettage applies if:

-• other methods of removal did not bring the desired result;
+• other removal methods did not bring the desired result;

 • the patient has persistent hearing loss or disturbances in the eardrum;

-• purulent otitis media was transferred or chronic otitis media developed.
+• purulent otitis has been suffered or chronic otitis has developed.

-With this method, local anesthesia can be applied.
-The procedure is performed under the control of optics; for its implementation, special tools are used, which should only be used by a highly qualified specialist.
+With this method, local anesthesia can be used.
+The procedure is performed under optical control; To carry it out, special tools are used, which should only be used by a highly qualified specialist.

 How to remove wax plug at home

-How to get rid of sulfur plug at home?
-You can try to remove an ear plug if:
+How to get rid of wax plug at home?
+You can try to remove the ear plug if:

-• when you press on the knot of the auricle (located closer to the face), there is no pain;
+• when pressing on the nodule of the auricle (located closer to the face), there is no pain;

-• a sulfuric plug in the ear is removed from an adult (if a child has a stuffy ear, a doctor's consultation is required);
+• wax plug in the ear is removed in an adult (if a child has ear congestion, a doctor’s consultation is required);

-It is not so easy to remove the sulfur plug on your own; most often, when using special tools, it is possible only to soften the sulfur mass.
-To achieve a soft consistency of the ear plug, hydrogen peroxide (3%), which should be instilled 2-3 drops into the ear for 5 days, no more than 5 r / day.
+It is not so easy to remove sulfur plugs on your own; most often, using special means, it is only possible to soften the sulfur mass.
+To achieve a soft consistency of the ear plug, hydrogen peroxide (3%) is instilled into the ear no more than 5 times a day for 5 days.

-You can also use the tool "A-Cerumen".
-For more convenient use of this medication at home, it is recommended to purchase it in the form of a spray.
-How to remove a sulfur plug with A-Cerumen:
+You can also use A-Cerumen.
+For more convenient use of this medicine at home, it is recommended to purchase it in the form of a spray.
+How to remove wax plug with A-Cerumen:

-• to remove, you need to make one spray in each ear, leaving for 1 minute;
+• To remove, you need to spray one in each ear, leaving for 1 minute;

-• after tilting your head to one side so that the dissolved sulfuric mass flows out;
+• then tilt your head to the side so that the dissolved sulfur mass flows out;

 • course: morning and evening, 3-4 days.

-This drug is approved for use in children older than 2.5 years.
+This medicine is approved for use in children over 2.5 years of age.

 by Notes of the Wild Mistress

-Sulfur plug in the ears- this is the accumulation of sulfur in the ear canal, which did not come out naturally.
+Wax plug in ears- This is the accumulation of wax in the ear canal, which did not come out naturally.
 In large volumes, sulfur can completely block the ear canal.

-There are two main reasons for the formation of sulfur plug.
+There are two main reasons for the formation of sulfur plugs.

-Passion for cotton swabs, as means of cleaning the ear, leads to the fact that the sulfur is compacted and pushed deeper into the ear canal.
-Some time after such "cleansing" procedures, a dense sulfuric plug is formed.
-Physiologically, the ear is so arranged that excess sulfur is removed spontaneously when a person chews or speaks.
-Our task is to keep only the outer part of the ear (pinna) clean, and not to try to penetrate deeper into the ear canal.
+The use of cotton swabs as a means of cleaning the ear leads to the fact that the wax becomes compacted and moves deeper into the ear canal.
+Some time after such “cleansing” procedures, a dense sulfur plug forms.
+Physiologically, the ear is designed in such a way that excess wax is removed spontaneously when a person chews or speaks.
+Our task is to keep only the outer part of the ear (auricle) clean, and not to try to penetrate deeper into the ear canal.

-What symptoms indicate the presence of sulfur plug?
+What symptoms indicate the presence of wax plug?

-• Feeling of persistent stuffiness in the ear (in the morning or after taking a bath).
+• Feeling of persistent ear congestion for a long time (in the morning or after taking a bath).

-• Noises, feeling that one's own voice is echoing in the ears.
+• Noises, the feeling that your own voice is echoing in your ears.

-• Coughing, nausea, dizziness, and even heart pain can be triggered by an ear plug.
+• Cough, nausea, dizziness and even heart pain can be caused by an ear plug.

-• Inflammatory processes in the middle ear - their cause can also be an excess of sulfur that clogs the ear canal.
+• Inflammatory processes in the middle ear - they can also be caused by excess wax clogging the ear canal.

-Often, excess sulfur content in the ear canal does not manifest itself in any way - hearing loss occurs gradually, as long as there is a gap in the sulfuric plug.
+Often, excess sulfur content in the ear canal does not manifest itself in any way - hearing loss occurs gradually as long as there is a gap in the cerumen plug.

 How to remove wax plug at home

-The best way to deal with tinnitus is to prevent it from happening.
-But if they are already formed, it is necessary to competently approach the issue of getting rid of them.
-The best option for removing a sulfur plug is to seek help from an ENT doctor.
-But if you are firmly convinced that the sulfur plug is really the cause of your discomfort, then you can try to get rid of it without resorting to outside help.
+The best way to deal with ear plugs is to prevent them from occurring.
+But if they are already formed, you need to competently approach the issue of getting rid of them.
+The best option for removing wax plugs is to seek help from an ENT doctor.
+But if you are firmly convinced that the cause of your discomfort is indeed a plug of sulfur, then you can try to get rid of it without resorting to outside help.

-To get rid of sulfuric cork at home, you must follow a certain sequence in your actions.
+To get rid of wax at home, you need to follow a certain sequence in your actions.

-Softening of a dense lump of sulfur.
-To do this, you will need a pipette, a cotton swab and a softening agent (glycerin, 3% hydrogen peroxide, vegetable oil - to choose from).
-Enough 4-5 drops of softener, heated in the hands to a comfortable (room) temperature.
+Softening a dense lump of sulfur.
+To do this, you will need a pipette, a cotton swab and a softening agent (glycerin, 3% hydrogen peroxide, vegetable oil - your choice).
+4-5 drops of softener, heated in your hands to a comfortable (room) temperature, are enough.
 The problematic ear should be on top when the head is tilted.
 To instill with your free hand, you need to pull the edge of the auricle slightly up and back.
-After the procedure (it is more expedient to carry it out at night), a cotton swab is immediately placed in the passage.
+After the procedure (it is more advisable to do it at night), a cotton swab is immediately placed into the passage.

-Then you must first rinse the sulfur plug with a syringe and 20 ml of hydrogen peroxide (3%) - carried out the next morning.
-Rinse while lying on your side with the problem ear up.
-Gradually fill the ear canal with peroxide until it starts to overflow over the edge of the ear.
-After that, stop washing and lie quietly on your side for 15-20 minutes.
+Then you need to first rinse the wax plug using a syringe and 20 ml of hydrogen peroxide (3%) - carried out the next morning.
+Rinse while lying on your side with the problematic ear facing up.
+Gradually fill the ear canal with peroxide until it begins to overflow over the edge of the ear.
+After this, stop washing and lie quietly on your side for 15-20 minutes.

-In order to finally remove sulfuric plugs, it is enough jets of warm water under pressure .
+To completely remove wax plugs, it is enough to jets of warm water under pressure .
 For these purposes, you can use a shower hose without a spray nozzle.
-Starting from a certain distance, the stream of water should be gradually brought closer to the ear until the end of the hose touches it.
+Starting from a certain distance, the stream of water should be gradually brought closer to the ear until the edge of the hose touches it.

-It sometimes takes several visits to completely remove wax plugs from the ears.
-The lack of relief even after several procedures is a serious reason to involve ENT specialists.
+To completely remove wax plugs from the ears, several visits are sometimes required.
+Lack of relief even after several procedures is a serious reason to contact ENT specialists.

-You can try to remove the sulfur plug with the help of proven folk remedies.
+You can try to remove wax plug using popularly proven means.

 Warm almond (sesame, hemp, olive) oil- 5-7 drops at night.

-Baked onion stuffed with dill seeds- 3-4 drops of juice at night.
-Close the ear canal with a cotton swab with petroleum jelly.
+Baked onions stuffed with dill seeds- 3-4 drops of juice at night.
+Close the ear canal with a cotton swab and Vaseline.

-Onion Recipe: cut off the top of the onion in the husk so that it turns out to be a depression, pour dill seeds into it and send the onion wrapped in foil to the oven to bake until brown juice appears.
+Onion recipe: cut off the top of the onion in the husk so that you get a depression, pour dill seeds into it and send the onion wrapped in foil to the oven to bake until brown juice appears.

-Douching with soda (or saline) mixture- 50 ml of warm water plus a teaspoon of soda (table salt).
+Douching with soda (or salt) mixture- 50 ml of warm water plus a teaspoon of soda (table salt).

 Are there any contraindications?

 Do not use sharp objects (hairpins, toothpicks, etc.) to remove the cork.
-Diabetes mellitus, perforation of the tympanic membrane, inflammatory processes in the ear, uncertainty in self-diagnosis - these are the reasons why you should also abandon independent manipulations in the ear canal.
+Diabetes mellitus, perforation of the eardrum, inflammatory processes in the ear, uncertainty in a self-made diagnosis - these are the reasons why you should also refuse independent manipulations in the ear canal area.

 CATEGORIES